Constraints on the Inert Doublet Model of dark matter with very high-energy gamma-ray observatories: Conclusions

 \section{Conclusions}

 In this work, we explored the phenomenology of the IDM focusing on the ``high-mass regime'' ($ m_H \gtrsim 500 \, \text{GeV} $).
 We showed that to get the right relic density, we need a higher thermal annihilation cross-section due to co-annihilation effects compared to standard WIMP production.
 This leads to an exciting scenario where the usual collider and direct detection limits lose sensitivity, leaving space to explore the phenomenology of the IDM through indirect detection.
-We showed that after imposing all limits, including theoretical limits, direct and colliders, the H.E.S.S. observations of the Galactic Center region already exclude almost all the viable scenarios.
-Also, we computed the expected limits for the CTAO using the most recent IRFs, which showed that it will be able to probe all viable DM scenarios for the IDM, leading to a complete exclusion of the model or a discovery.
+We showed that after imposing all limits, including theoretical limits, direct and colliders, the most recent Inner Galaxy Survey by the H.E.S.S. telescope excludes nearly the entire viable parameter space of the IDM.
+Furthermore, we computed the projected limits for the CTAO using the most recent IRFs, showing that it will be capable of probing all remaining viable dark matter scenarios within the IDM, ultimately leading either to a complete exclusion of the model or to a discovery.